Joliet, IL Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to show you something exciting: your Joliet neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar power.
+We’ve mapped every solar installation across America to bring you this interactive view of Joliet’s solar landscape.
+Explore which neighborhoods are leading the clean energy transition and see how many of your neighbors have already made the switch to solar power.

 Leasing Solar Panels

-Joliet homeowners served by ComEd have access to Power Purchase Agreements (PPAs) through Palmetto.
-With a PPA, you pay for the actual electricity your solar panels produce at a fixed rate per kilowatt-hour, typically lower than ComEd’s current rates.
+Joliet homeowners served by ComEd or Ameren have access to Power Purchase Agreements (PPAs) through Palmetto.
+With a PPA, you pay only for the electricity your solar panels produce at a set rate per kilowatt-hour, with no upfront costs or maintenance responsibilities.

 Go solar without the investment